FAQ - Frequently Asked Questions

 Who funds FSD?

-FSD is a separate unit of the University of Tampere, serving researchers, teachers and students both in Finland and elsewhere.
+FSD is a separate unit of the Tampere University, serving researchers, teachers and students both in Finland and elsewhere.
 The archive is mainly funded by the Ministry of Education and Culture in Finland, with additional national and EU funding for various projects.

 FSD is a national institute then?